Academic Calendar - 2025

 Antirequisite(s): Medical Bioinformatics 4750F/G.

-Prerequisite(s): Biology 2581A/B; Biology 2290F/G; and either Biology 2244A/B or Statistical Sciences 2244A/B. Pre-or Corequisite(s): Biochemistry 3383F/G if Biology 2290F/G has not been taken; Microbiology and Immunology 2500A/B is recommended.
+Prerequisite(s): Biology 2581A/B; and either Biology 2244A/B or Statistical Sciences 2244A/B. Pre-or Corequisite(s): One of Medical Bioinformatics 3100A/B, Medical Sciences 3391A/B or Microbiology and Immunology 2500A/B is recommended but not required.

 Extra Information: 2 lecture hours, 2 laboratory hours.
 Cross-listed with Medical Bioinformatics 4750F/G.